Comparing the Best Pre-University (Pre-U) Programmes in Malaysia to Help You Make the Right Choice

 - First City University College (First City UC)

 The Best A-Level Programmes in Malaysia

 The A-Levels is quite popular however it is quite tough and not for those who do not have the discipline or motivation to complete it.
 It is recommended for those intending to pursue medicine, law or pharmacy to take up this programme.

 Cambridge International Examinations (CIE) A-Levels in Malaysia

-After SPM, students have a choice to continue with the GCE A-Levels programme (UK’s post-16 qualifications) offered by the University of Cambridge International Examinations (CIE) which is part of the Cambridge Local Examination Syndicate (UCLES).
+After SPM or IGCSE/O-Levels, students have a choice to continue with the GCE A-Levels programme (UK’s post-16 qualifications) offered by the University of Cambridge International Examinations (CIE) which is part of the Cambridge Local Examination Syndicate (UCLES).

 Many private colleges in Malaysia prepare students to sit for this examination which is a popular option among Malaysians as well as international students.
 It is internationally-recognised for admission into universities worldwide including professional courses.